PanDORA: Casual HDR Radiance Acquisition of Indoor Scenes for Image-based Lighting: Related work

 \section{Related work}

-\paragraph{High dynamic range imaging} One of the major drawbacks of typical cameras is their inability to capture the full dynamic range of lighting in a scene.
-When the scene is still, the standard practice is to capture a sequence of images at different exposures---a process known as bracketing---and then merge them back into a single HDR image \cite{debevec2017recovering,robertson1999dynamic}.
-This technique is not directly applicable when dealing with either dynamic scenes or a multi-view setup.
-While there has been extensive research on HDR image reconstruction from bracketed exposure images captured at different times or from different views \cite{Yan_2019_CVPR,10.1145/3072959.3073609,5559003}, these methods are not able to handle images with extreme exposure differences, preventing their use for full HDR environment map capture.
-In our method, we propose to circumvent this issue by implicitly aligning the views through a NeRF optimization and applying the standard method of \cite{debevec2017recovering}.
+\myparagraph{High dynamic range imaging} One significant drawback of typical cameras is their inability to capture the full dynamic range of a scene.
+When capturing still scenes, a common solution is bracketing---taking multiple images at different exposures and merging them into a single HDR image \cite{debevec2017recovering,robertson1999dynamic}.
+However, this method is not effective for dynamic scenes or cameras.
+Although there is research on reconstructing HDR under scene or camera motion \cite{Yan_2019_CVPR,10.1145/3072959.3073609,5559003}, these methods struggle with extreme exposure differences, preventing their use for full HDR environment map capture.
+Our method addresses this by aligning views using NeRF optimization and employing the standard method of \cite{debevec2017recovering}.

-\paragraph{Neural radiance fields,} or NeRFs~\cite{mildenhall2020nerf}, learn an implicit volumetric representation of the scene with a simple neural network that predicts the opacity and view-dependent color at each 3D point in the scene.
-They can be trained solely on a set of 2D images, whose poses are obtained with structure-from-motion (SfM) algorithms~\cite{schoenberger2016sfm}.
-Since its introduction, the original NeRF technique has been improved in many ways, notably to make its training and inference faster~\cite{fridovich2022plenoxels,muller2022instant,chen2022tensorf,kerbl20233d}, improve the visual quality by anti-aliasing~\cite{barron2021mipnerf}, handle unbounded scenes~\cite{nerf++,barron2022mipnerf360}, deal with inconsistencies through appearance embeddings~\cite{martinbrualla2021nerfwild}, and by training on omnidirectional images~\cite{gu2022omni,otonari2022non}.
-In this work, we leverage several such improvements by implementing our approach within the Nerfstudio framework~\cite{nerfstudio}.
+\myparagraph{Neural radiance fields,} or NeRFs~\cite{mildenhall2020nerf}, learn an implicit volumetric representation of the scene with a simple neural network that predicts the density and view-dependent color at each 3D point.
+They can be trained solely from a set of 2D images, whose poses are obtained with structure-from-motion (SfM) algorithms~\cite{schoenberger2016sfm}.
+The original NeRF technique has been improved in many ways, notably to make its training and inference faster~\cite{fridovich2022plenoxels,muller2022instant,chen2022tensorf}, improve the visual quality with anti-aliasing~\cite{barron2021mipnerf}, handle unbounded scenes~\cite{nerf++,barron2022mipnerf360}, deal with inconsistencies through appearance embeddings~\cite{martinbrualla2021nerfwild}, and by training on omnidirectional images~\cite{gu2022omni,otonari2022non}.
+We leverage several such improvements by implementing our approach within Nerfstudio~\cite{nerfstudio}.